yokurang/ocaml-chat/README.md

 ## Testing

-The following lists the edge cases I considered when testing this application:
+The following lists the edge cases I considered when testing this application.
+I have also tested the application on my local machine (MacOS) and on a Linux virtual machine (Fedora 39 Workstation).

 ### Edge Cases